I am often asked two questions “Why do you blog ? ” and “Why do you write tutorials ?” .

 Blogging has become a hobby, maybe even a new found passion!
 Which is great, as I have learned over the past few years, there is always something to do and the work never stops!

 It’s fun and an immensely rewarding experience, especially when you receive feedback from people you have helped.

 The snag is, it’s not always financially rewarding.
 In fact, reviewing direct financial compensation one would deem it a complete failure.
 However, taking into consideration indirect financial compensation, reveals a completely different story.

 In my experience, success in blogging may in some way depend on the 10 000 hour principle as defined by Malcolm Gladwell, in his book the outliers , and on your drive and commitment to self-improvement.

-Key factors for success will be the amount of time, effort, dedication and passion you dedicate to your blog combined with how much learning and adapting your prepared to do.
+Key factors for success will be the amount of time, effort, dedication and passion combined with continual learning and adapting you’re prepared to do.

-I have had to develop and enhance a wide array of different skills.
+I have had to develop and enhance a variety soft skills.
 Some of which have enabled me to get work in areas I would never have contemplated before.
 Usually they have been skills I previously had no interest in too!

 One would initially think that a background software and web development and over 15 years experience, I’d be a natural candidate for a blogger.
 However, I will say that there are two very different worlds that exist between developing a website and making it a success.

 It doesn’t necessarily mean because you’re good at one you’re going to be good at the other.
 Technical proficiency is not a recipe for success.
 In fact, in many it can work against you.